The Way to the King

 Main Themes:

-4. Generosity and Giving: Paul encourages the Corinthians to contribute to the collection for the impoverished church in Jerusalem (chapters 8-9).
+4. Generosity and Giving: Paul encourages the Corinthians to be generous in their support for the impoverished church in Jerusalem, highlighting the principles of cheerful giving (2 Corinthians 8-9).

 Important Figures: